"Where are you from?" one of the twins asked, as most people do.

 She got this smug hoity-toity look and said, "Suspicion of activities."
-She obviously missed the memo that in the United States, "suspicion of activities" is not sufficient grounds to attack a white person*.
+She obviously missed the memo that in the United States, "suspicion of activities" is neither sufficient grounds to attack a stranger nor even an actual legal term of any kind.
 I should have called the police then and there.
 She called out one of her kids, a girl of about middle school age, and told her to go get her brother.
 And she went and got her brother and her brother was about thrice the size of his mom.
 And I thought she was going to have him attack me, but he literally just stood there awkwardly for the remainder of our discussion.

 "How did you know where I live?" she demanded, squinting at me.

 "Because you yelled at me from across the street!"
 Why she thought my being here had jack to do with her was beyond my meager powers of comprehension.

 "You were over there in the dandelions -"